Introduction

 Our challenge seeks to investigate the structure reasoning capabilities of large language models (LLMs), particularly in low-resource settings.
 To this end, we introduce a fine-grained Chain-of-Thought (CoT) analysis dataset derived from LogiQA, comprising 24 annotated examples that constitute the training set.
 Each example is supplemented with question parsing and CoT parsing annotations.

 Participants may utilize the provided training set to develop their own structure reasoning models and make predictions on the test set.
 It is important to note that the use of additional data for training is permitted.
+And leveraging additional models to assist in data annotation or preprocessing is allowed!
 Participants are required to apply their trained models to generate predictions on the test set and present the results in the specified format.

-1. Prediction result file (result.json): This file should contain the prediction results of the model on the test set, formatted according to the specified requirements.
+1. Prediction result file (results.json): This file should contain the prediction results of the model on the test set, formatted according to the specified requirements.

 2. Model weight file (*.ckpt, *.bin): Participants are required to provide the trained model weight file.
 The file should be uploaded to cloud storage, and the corresponding link must be recorded in the link.txt file.